KuznetsovaPolinaa/booking_parser/README.md

 # Web Scraper of Booking.com 🏢

-Scraper extracts data from the hotel page on Booking.com and save it in a file.
+Scraper extracts data from the hotel page on Booking.com and save it as a json file.

 We get the following hotel's information:
 - Name